wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 A lot of guides online say you can learn them side by side.
 But what they forget to mention is that you lose qwerty in the process, and you have to make an effort to re-learn it after you learn DVORAK.
 I've read online that it takes a couple of months of practice to get qwerty back.
 I wouldn't know, because I can't be bothered to go through this again.

 **How do you get over the plateaus where you felt you weren't getting any faster?**

 At around week 7, I wrote this in my notes:

 > *Learning this is a lot harder than I thought.
 I can write fast enough now (around 50wpm on avg?) but still my fingers feel very unsure of some keys and it is very frustrating.
 I make a lot of mistakes while typing which can be infuriating and frustrating at the same time.
 I’m doing my best to get better but the process is a lot slower than I was hoping.
 If I could go back I would probably not bother.*

-The first thing I would recommend when learning dvorak is to have your expectations set very low.
-Your progress will depend on how much effort you put into learning.

-Also, to get faster you need to keep practising.
-Using it full time in your every day work will only get you so far, but if you want to be a fast typist you need to keep the practice going.
-I stopped practising after week 8, and after 7 months I've plateaued at 65-70WPM.
-This speed is good enough for me.

-If I can give one tip, is that slow is fast: focusing on accuracy and making few mistakes will get you faster speeds than fast typing where you have to keep correcting mistakes.
-It will also stop you from learning bad habbits.
+My first mistake was having the wrong expectations.
+I had read online about someone who got 100wpm within 4 weeks.
+In my case, I was only typing at around 45wpm at that point.

+The plateaus are different at different stages.
+My first big plateau was around the 45-55wpm region.
+My problem there was that I tried to type too fast while making a lot of mistakes.
+This started to create bad habbits by re-inforcing repeated mistakes.
+What worked for me was finding out which keys I was struggling the most with and practising those more.
+Particularly those letters used less often such as `qjk` or combinations such as `ch` or `qu`.

+Slowing down and focusing on accuracy started to pay off.
+Typing more consistently and having to correct fewer mistakes was giving me faster typing speeds.

 **How did learning affect your productivity?**

 I decided to start learning during a period of time where work wasn't too busy.
-At the beggining it dooes not affect you much because you can switch back to qwerty whenever you need to do actual work.
-But at the point where you start forgetting qwerty and need to fully commit to DVORAK for your day to day, your productivity can slow down a bit for a couple of weeks.
-But only really if you have to do much typing.
+At the beggining it did not affect me much because I kept switching between qwerty and dvorak depending on the urgency of the work.
+At the point where I had to do the full switch to DVORAK it would take me slightly longer to complete some tasks such as replying to messages or writing docs.
+But remember that unless your job is to do live trascription as a job, writing faster or slower doesn't really affect you much at work.
+In my case, I don't think anyone noticed any productivity change.

 For me, as a programmer, I don't really need to type that much unless I'm writing a confluence doc or replying to slack.

-For programming I can usually take my time, and I normally don't need to write lots of code at a fast pace.
+Programming usually involves a combination of thinking and typing.
+I've never had the need to type my code faster than 30WPM.

 **You started learning DVORAK over 7 months ago, how is it going now?**